7redeagle/web-dev-resources/README.md

 [Website](https://tiger-fish.github.io/web-dev-resources/)

-A website lisitng the resources I found for web development.
-Due to information overload, I decided to shrink the resources down to ones I personally use.
+A website lisitng the resources I use for web development.

 ## Resources
  * [MilanAryal/web-development-resources](https://github.com/MilanAryal/web-development-resources) | Where I got most of my resources.
 Check it out for more web dev resources.